 o Pass a comprehensive physical given by the Health Service.
 This physical exam includes an orthopedic screening given by the Athletic Training Staff.

-o Selected sports must undergo a onetime baseline neuropsychological test (ImPact) and a Balance Error System Scoring test (BESS).test.
+o All athletes must undergo a onetime baseline neuropsychological test (ImPact) and a Balance Error System Scoring test (BESS).test.

 All returning athletes who have participated in MU athletics within the last year must:

 Downloading and reading the Sickle Cell/Concussion Fact Sheet

 o Make an appointment at the Health Center for a review of your health history and blood pressure check.

 17.1.5 Mandatory Medical Examination.
 Prior to participation in any practice, competition or out-of-season conditioning activities, student-athletes who are beginning their initial season of eligibility shall be required to undergo a medical examination or evaluation administered or supervised by a physician.
 (Adopted: 1/8/07 effective 8/1/07)